Skip to main content

 newsAnalyst: {

-'Find recent news and trends on the topic.
+instructions: 'Find recent news.
 Highlight what changed in the last month.',

 },